alirezakhosravi/IgniteCachingDistributed/README.md

 ```

 ## Advanced Configuration
-for advanced configuration, see https://apacheignite-net.readme.io/docs/
+for advance configuration, see https://apacheignite-net.readme.io/docs/
 ```
 IgniteConfiguration customeConfiguration = new IgniteConfiguration {